-Neurologic toxicity-occurs when the exposure to toxic substances alters the normal activity of the nervous system.
+Neurologic side effects-occur when the exposure to toxic substances alters the normal activity of the nervous system.
 This can eventually disrupt neurons (key cells that transmit and process signals in the brain and other parts of the nervous system).
-Neurologic toxicity can result from exposure to substances used in chemotherapy, radiation treatment, drug therapies, and organ transplants, or exposure to other substances.
-Individuals with certain disorders may be especially vulnerable to substances that can cause neurologic toxicities.
+Neurologic side effects can result from exposure to substances used in chemotherapy, radiation treatment, drug therapies, and organ transplants, or exposure to other substances.
+Individuals with certain disorders may be especially vulnerable to substances that can cause neurologic side effects.